ObolNetwork/charon/docs/dkg.md

 ### Concerns

 - What if one cluster wants each validator to have differing withdrawal addresses?
 How will the cluster-definition structure change?
 Will the launchpad offer this flexibility or should it be done on the CLI by advanced users?
-If this is a CLI feature, do we have participants still sign the cluster-definition root and their client enr?
+If this is a CLI feature, do we have participants still sign the config_hash and their client enr?
 Should we expose an extra page in the launchpad for advanced users, and it is basically just a form field for pasting a custom cluster-definition file in and an input for their charon node and a "Sign button"?